farismln/IDRCoin/README.md

 For now our official partner is Bank ABC and Bank IRB.

-But anyone can create their own bank and join our platform by providing KYC to us.
+But anyone can create their own bank and join our platform by providing KYC to us and some payment (DM us for details).

 ## Scope